DependableSystemsLab/TensorFI/README.md

 	https://www.tensorflow.org/install/

 3. Install the scipy and sklearn modules.
-On both Ubutnu and MacOS, type:
+On both Ubuntu and MacOS, type:

    ```
    pip install scipy
    pip install sklearn
    ```

+Make sure you have YAML support.
+If not, try `pip install yaml` or `pip install pyyaml` depending on your preference.

+### Setting your Python path for TensorFI

-4. Set your PYTHONPATH to the TENSORFIHOME where TENSORFIHOME is where you've installed TensorFI (This assumes you're using Bash as your shell).
+Set your PYTHONPATH to the TENSORFIHOME where TENSORFIHOME is where you've installed TensorFI (This assumes you're using Bash as your shell).